 Description

-On this section you walk through the huge "Haard - Hesselsbierg - Staebierg" nature reserve; massive boulders, red rock faces and dense forests dominate this former lunar landscape.
-For decades, the precious "Minette" ore was mined here, which made an essential contribution to the economic development of the country from the beginning of the 20th century until the late 1980s.
+On this section, you will hike through the huge "Haard - Hesselsbierg - Staebierg" nature protection zone; massive rock formations, red cliffs, and dense forests dominate this former lunar landscape.
+For decades, the precious "Minette" ore was mined here, which from the early 20th century until late in the 1980s made an essential contribution to the country's economic development.

-In the nature reserve, the path leads past the longest connected rock face in Europe, which also stands out due to its distinctive red colour.
-Together with the exceptional biodiversity and nature in the "Haard-Hesselsbierg-Staebierg" nature reserve, this is the strength of this section.
+Within the nature reserve, the path passes by the longest continuous rock face in Europe, which also stands out due to its distinctive red color.
+Together with the exceptional biodiversity and nature in the "Haard-Hesselsbierg-Staebierg" reserve, this characterizes the strengths of this section.

-At the start in Rumelange you will also find the Musée National des Mines, where you can take a guided tour of the tunnels.
-There are also other contemporary witnesses of the industrial past along the way: a train waggon used for dumping the slag (the "Humpen") and a view of the former industrial area in Dudelange on arrival down from the nature reserve - with a view of the old water tower - clearly stand out here.
+At the start in Rumelange, you will also find the Musée National des Mines, where you can participate in guided tours through the tunnels.
+Along the way, there are further witnesses to the industrial past: a slag tipping wagon (the "Humpen") and views of the former industrial area in Dudelange when arriving down from the nature reserve - with a view of the old water tower - stand out clearly.

-ATTENTION: Unfortunately, this section of the Minett Trail is regularly the victim of vandalism.
-We recommend you to download the GPX data before the hike, as the marking is often damaged or has been removed.
+WARNING: Unfortunately, this stage of the Minett Trail is regularly subject to vandalism.
+We recommend downloading the GPX data before hiking as the markings are often damaged or removed.

 Signposting